goforu/Table-Selector/README.md

 });
 // Stimulate an async function
 ```
 Binding a listener can do far more work than just that.
-To know more, please refer to the demo in the repository below.
+To know more, please refer to the demo in the repository.